How Much Exercise Does my Dog Need?0 comments

 “Diabetes has been on the rise for the last five years or so.
 Diabetes in dogs can be genetic, but that is super rare; usually when dogs are getting diabetes it’s because of overfeeding.
 Exercise helps a lot with diabetes.” - Dr Evans

 Factors that determine how much exercise your dog needs

-    However, as dog owners we often wonder – how much exercise is enough?
+As dog owners we often wonder – how much exercise does my dog need?
+And is my dog getting enough exercise?
 If you are like most pet parents, you might feel some guilt that you aren’t able to take your dog for a major hike every day and worry that a walk around the block isn’t enough.

 According to Dr. Evans, the amount and type of exercise your dog needs really depends on the breed, age, and fitness level of the dog.